-This Procurement Manual applies to the procurement of goods and services by the County after the effective date, as indicated by the date of the County Manager's signature.
-This Procurement Manual shall apply to all expenditures of public funds by the Board of County Commissioners for public purchasing, irrespective of the source of the funds.
+This Procurement Manual applies to the procurement of goods and services by the County after the effective date, as indicated by the date of the County Managers signature.
+This manual shall apply to all expenditures of public funds by the Board of County Commissioners for public purchasing, irrespective of the source of the funds.

-Nothing contained herein shall be construed as requiring Collier County's Constitutional Officers (Clerk of the Circuit Court, Property Appraiser, Sheriff, Supervisor of Elections, and Tax Collector), Court Administration, State Attorney, Public Defender, or the Collier Metropolitan Planning Organization to be covered by the provisions of this Procurement Ordinance.
-However, the services of the Collier County Procurement Services Division and Procurement Services Division Director may be made available for consultation.
+Nothing contained herein shall be construed as requiring Collier County's Constitutional Officers (Clerk of the Circuit Court, Property Appraiser, Sheriff, Supervisor of Elections, and Tax Collector), Court Administration, State Attorney, Public Defender or the Collier Metropolitan Planning Organization to be covered by the provisions of this Procurement Ordinance.
+However, the services of the Collier County Procurement Services Division and Procurement Services Director may be made available for consultation.